drlogout/iredmail-cli/Readme.md

 ## Installation

+> The current version only supports the MySQL version of iRedMail

 Download the appropriate binary from https://github.com/drlogout/iredmail-cli/releases/latest, untar the file and move the binary to e.g. `/usr/local/bin/iredmail-cli`.

 By default `iredmail-cli` expects a config file under `~/.my.cnf-vmailadmin`.
 This file is generated through the iRedMail installation.
 It's also possible to specify a config file with the `—config` flag.